-Beneath a glass dome, which seems to float above Tokyo Bay, lies a mystical ocean world that is home to sea life such as bluefin tuna, scalloped hammerhead sharks, stingrays and sea urchins.
+Beneath a glass dome, which seems to float above Tokyo Bay, lies a mystical ocean world that is home to sea life such as bluefin tuna, hammerhead sharks, flapnose rays and purple sea urchins.

 What may come as a surprise is how richly diverse the aquatic wildlife is off the coast of Tokyo.
 In the waters that extend 1,500 kilometers south all the way to the Ogasawara Islands, you'll find mudskippers, red lobsters, and more.

 General admission: 700 yen

 For updated information on opening hours, closings, prices, and more, please check the official website or ask the facility directly.